Last Updated: February 5, 2026

 Important Safety Information

-Pregnancy and Nursing: Some calming herbs like passionflower should be avoided during pregnancy and nursing.
-Chamomile is generally considered safe in moderate amounts, but always consult your healthcare provider before using any herbs during pregnancy or while breastfeeding.
+Pregnancy and Nursing: Some calming herbs like passionflower should be avoided during pregnancy and nursing due to insufficient safety data and potential uterine stimulant effects.
+Chamomile is generally considered safe in moderate culinary amounts during pregnancy, but always consult your healthcare provider before using any herbs medicinally during pregnancy or while breastfeeding, as individual circumstances vary.

-Medication Interactions: Anxiety-relieving herbs can interact with sedatives, antidepressants, blood thinners, and other medications.
-Chamomile may enhance sedative effects.
-Ashwagandha can affect thyroid hormone levels.
-Always inform your healthcare provider about all herbs you're using.
+Medication Interactions: Anxiety-relieving herbs can interact with sedatives, antidepressants, blood thinners, and other medications through various mechanisms.
+Chamomile may enhance sedative effects and interact with anticoagulants.
+Ashwagandha can affect thyroid hormone levels and may interact with immunosuppressants, thyroid medications, and blood sugar medications.
+Always inform your healthcare provider about all herbs you're using, as these interactions can be clinically significant.

-Pre-Existing Conditions: Those with thyroid conditions should use ashwagandha under medical supervision.
-Those with allergies to plants in the Asteraceae family may react to chamomile.
+Pre-Existing Conditions: Those with thyroid conditions should use ashwagandha only under medical supervision due to its effects on thyroid function.
+Those with allergies to plants in the Asteraceae family (ragweed, chrysanthemums, marigolds) may experience cross-reactivity with chamomile.
 Those taking immunosuppressants should avoid immune-stimulating adaptogens.
+Those with hormone-sensitive conditions should exercise caution with herbs that may affect estrogen metabolism.

-Surgery: Discontinue use of sedating herbs at least two weeks before scheduled surgery to prevent interactions with anesthesia.
+Surgery: Discontinue use of sedating herbs at least two weeks before scheduled surgery to prevent potential interactions with anesthesia, excessive sedation during recovery, or increased bleeding risk from herbs with anticoagulant properties.

-This content is for educational purposes and does not replace professional medical advice.
-Consult a qualified healthcare provider for personalized guidance on using herbs for anxiety management.
+This content is for educational purposes and does not replace professional medical advice, diagnosis, or treatment.
+Consult a qualified healthcare provider for personalized guidance on using herbs for anxiety management, especially if you have pre-existing conditions, take medications, or are pregnant or nursing.

 Potential Side Effects

-- Mild drowsiness with chamomile, passionflower, or lavender (especially in higher doses)
+- Mild drowsiness with chamomile, passionflower, or lavender, especially in higher doses or when combined with other sedating substances

-- Digestive discomfort with ashwagandha when taken on an empty stomach
+- Digestive discomfort with ashwagandha when taken on an empty stomach, due to its bitter properties and effects on gastric acid secretion

-- Allergic reactions (rare) to chamomile in those sensitive to ragweed family plants
+- Allergic reactions (rare) to chamomile in those sensitive to ragweed family plants, manifesting as skin rash, itching, or respiratory symptoms

-If you experience any adverse effects, reduce dosage or frequency.
-Most side effects are mild and resolve with adjustment of timing or amount consumed.
+If you experience any adverse effects, reduce dosage or frequency of consumption.
+Most side effects are mild and resolve with adjustment of timing, amount consumed, or discontinuation if necessary.
+Start with lower doses when trying new herbs and increase gradually to assess your individual response and tolerance.

 Building Long-Term Resilience with Anxiety Relief Tea